deptofdefense/hack-aviation-library/README.md

 For 2020, the workshops will be held in Safemode at Def Con via Twitch streams.
 Checkout [dds-virtual.com](https://dds-virtual.com/) to access the workshops, otherwise, see the [github repo](https://github.com/deptofdefense/dds-at-DEFCON/blob/master/README.md) for the deets on game play for each of the work shops!

 ### Articles and Op-Eds
+- How To Hack an Aircraft by Kate O-Flaherty (https://www.forbes.com/sites/kateoflahertyuk/2018/08/22/how-to-hack-an-aircraft)

+- In-Flight Airplanes Can Now Be Hacked from the Ground, Cyber Expert Warns by Jason Murdock (https://www.newsweek.com/flight-airplanes-can-now-be-hacked-ground-cyber-expert-warns-962420)

+- The Air Force Will Let Hackers Try to Hijack an Orbiting Satellite by Brian Barrett (https://www.wired.com/story/air-force-defcon-satellite-hacking)

+- GAO Warns of Cyber Risks In-Flight by Paul Roberts (https://www.securityledger.com/2015/04/gao-warns-of-cyber-risks-in-flight)

 ### Web Sites